Work at Height Risks

-The step-by-step diagram below should be used alongside the other recommendations in this guide.
+The step-by-step diagram (see our helpful Decision Tool post) below should be used alongside the other recommendations in this guide.
 You do not always need to implement every measure, of course.

 For example when working on a fully boarded and guarded scaffold that is already up, not being altered or taken down, workers would not need to wear personal fall arrest equipment as well.